 It seems more and more that we’re living in a world owned and operated by Amazon.
-However, Best Buy still has one thing over Amazon: as of 2018, it has 1,238 storefronts worldwide.
+However, Best Buy still has one thing over Amazon: as of 2019, it has 1,238 storefronts worldwide.
 Sure, these days it’s a lot more complicated to just walk into a Best Buy and pick something up, but there’s always delivery.
-If you can’t wait two days for your newest gadget to be delivered, stick around to learn about some great Best Buy headphones.
+If you can’t wait two days for the delivery of your newest gadget, stick around to learn about some great Best Buy headphones.

 For the best Best Buy headphones, pick up a pair of the Sony WH-1000xM3

 The noise cancelling Sony WH-1000XM3 had large shoes to fill after the seemingly endless praise received by the WH-1000XM2.
-While the third iteration doesn’t detract from all that was valuable about the second-generation model, it does excel in certain areas.
-For one, it’s more future-proofed since it’s outfitted with USB-C charging.
-Additionally, the new model features deeper ear pads for increased comfort, making these the Best Buy headphones some of the best noise cancelling performance on the market, the newer generation headphones beats it handily in mid range attenuation.
+This third iteration doesn’t detract from what was valuable about the second-generation model, and actually excels in a few new areas.
+It’s more future-proof, since it’s outfitted with USB-C charging.
+Additionally, the new model features deeper ear pads for increased comfort, making these Best Buy headphones some of the best noise cancelling performance on the market, the newer generation headphones beats it handily in mid range attenuation.

 Sony WH-1000XM4Full Review

-Just like the previous generation, you can scrape by with the WH-1000XM3 without ever removing your phone from your jeans pocket, thanks to the touch controls, though this generation’s implementation is occasionally a little too sensitive.
+Just like the previous generation, you can get by using the WH-1000XM3 without ever removing your phone from your jeans pocket, thanks to the touch controls, though this generation’s implementation is occasionally a little too sensitive.
 Additionally, these cans effectively insulate you from the environment, making them great for commuting, air travel, and general zoning out.
 Because the noise cancellation is so effective, you’re less likely to increase the volume and potentially damage your hearing.

 Low-end reproduction is a tad more emphasized than the previous model, but the WH-1000XM3 feature a consumer-friendly sound that will please a wide array of listeners.
 Oddly enough, LDAC is impressive, but only when using the 660Kbps or 990Kbps modes.
 If there’s any one disappointing aspect, it’s that the leap to a fourth generation left support for aptX behind.